 We consider the vector optimization problem:

 where K is a nonempty, closed, convex subset of , is a continuous function and is a closed, convex, pointed cone and with nonempty interior.
-Denoted by
+Denoted by the interior of C.

 If, in the above definition, instead of the cone C is used the cone , is said weak minimal solution.
 Then, a point is said to be a weakly efficient solution or weak minimal solution of problem when:

 The set of all efficient solutions (minimal solutions) of problem is denoted by while denotes the set of weakly efficient solutions (weak minimal solutions) of .
 Moreover, every minimal is also a weak minimal solution but the converse is not generally true.

 In this section the authors recall a notion of well-posedness that considers a single point (a fixed efficient solution) and not the whole solution set: a particular type of pointwise well-posedness and strong pointwise well-posedness for vector optimization problems.
 This definition can be introduced considering, as in the scalar case, the diameter of the level sets of the function f.